 ClojureBridge: Bridging the gap between women and tech

-Signal’s commitment to diversity & inclusion
+Signal AI’s commitment to diversity & inclusion

 Here at Signal, we champion diversity and inclusion.
 We value who you are, regardless of ethnicity, gender, or sexual orientation.
 This is why we hosted ClojureBridge last month – a free workshop teaching the Clojure programming language, primarily aimed towards trans/cis women and non-binary people.